kleijnweb/swagger-bundle/README.md

     arguments: [@swagger.serializer, 'My\Bundle\Resource\Namespace']
 ```

-SwaggerBundle will try to deserialize request data using the last section of the `$ref` or `id` of the schema for the 200 response.
+SwaggerBundle will try to deserialize request data using the last segment of the `$ref` of the schema for the `in: body` parameter.
   Eg `#/definitions/Pet` will resolve to `My\Bundle\Resource\Namespace\Pet`.
 Currently only a single namespace is supported.

-This will only work for operations where there is a `in: body` parameter defined, for example:
+This will only work for operations where the `in: body` parameter is defined, for example:

 ```yml
 parameters: